couchbaselabs/tuqtng/tutorial/content/slide-11.md

-## Ordering results with ORDER BY

-Queries can optionally include an ORDER BY clause describing how the results should be sorted.
+## Matching Elements in Nested Arrays with ANY

+Sometimes the conditions you want to filter need to be applied to arrays nested inside the document.
+In the tutorial sample dataset people contain an array of children, and each child has a name and an age.

-In the example on the right we ask that the people be listed in alphabetical order.
+In the example on the right we want to find any person that has a child over the age of 10.

-Try adding DESC after name.
+The expression after the OVER clause describes which array we want to work with.
+The AS label allows us to assign a name to the element in the array we are considering.
+The expression after the ANY keyword is the condition that must be satisified by at least one element in the array.

+Try changing ANY to ALL.

 <pre id="example">
-SELECT name
+SELECT fname
     FROM tutorial
-        ORDER BY name
+        WHERE ANY child.age > 10 OVER child IN tutorial.children END
 </pre>